xuyifan-0731/STEPS_benchmark/QUICK_START.md

 bash eval.sh
 ```

 Step 3.
-Check Your Results in `output` folder.
+Check Your Results in `outputs` folder.